 I had a 3,5 hours overlay in Los Angeles on my way to Miami.
-My flight was scheduled to depart at 1.05 am.
+My flight was scheduled to depart at 1:05 am.
 I arrived on an Alaska Airlines flight.
 The Alaska Airlines Boardroom closes at 10 pm.
-I am a holder of the Priority Pass through my American Express, which gives me a lot of Lounges in LAX.
-Unfortunately none in Terminal 4 where my flight will depart to Miami.
-The closest one I found was the Korean Airlines Lounge (KAL Lounge) inside the International Terminal.
-For that, I had to leave the security area and go through a TSA checkpoint again.
-The Security Checkpoint was crowded with passengers flying out to places all over the world.
-It took me a while until I cleared security.
-The big advantage of the KAL lounge is it’s open until 1:00 am.
+I am a holder of the Priority Pass through my American Express, which gives me access to quite a few lounge at LAX.
+Unfortunately, none are located in Terminal 4 where my flight will depart to Miami.
+The closest one is the Korean Airlines Lounge in the International Terminal which is connected to Terminal 4 by a walkway.
+Read this post for instructions on how to get to the Tom Bradley International Terminal from Terminal 4 via the walkway.

 When I arrived the lounge was very crowded with people waiting for their planes to leave, but it cleared up very quickly.
 Check-In was quick and easy and the staff was very efficient at the check-in process.
 However, I had a couple of issues.
 Wi-Fi was down, the coffee maker was broken – so no cappuccino for me tonight.
 Only regular coffee was available.
 Unfortunately, they didn’t even put a sign on the machine.
 Besides some snacks, they also have a bar without bartender for self-service.
 They offer different sorts of liquors and besides the beverages in the food area, they also have Budweiser and some other beers.